ZGC-LLM-Safety/TrafficLLM/README.md

 We released TrafficLLM's [training datasets](https://drive.google.com/drive/folders/1RZAOPcNKq73-quA8KG_lkAo_EqlwhlQb), which contains over 0.4M traffic data and 9K human instructions for LLM adaptation across different traffic analysis tasks.

-* `Instruction Datasets`: The instruction datasets are used to help LLM learn the domain knowledge of traffic detection or generation tasks and understand which task should be conduct in different scenarios.
+* `Instruction Datasets`: The instruction datasets are used to help LLM learn the domain knowledge of traffic detection or generate tasks and understand which task should be conduct in different scenarios.
 * `Traffic Datasets`: The traffic datasets contains the traffic tuning data we extracted from the public traffic datasets, which helps LLM learn the traffic pattern in differernt downstream tasks.

 ### Instruction Datasets